Skip to Main Content

 Often used for:

-Graft vs. host disease (GVHD) after stem cell transplantation
+Graft versus host disease (GVHD) after stem cell transplant, prevent rejection after organ transplant

 clipboard icon

-Sirolimus is a medicine that suppresses the immune system (immunosuppressant).
-It is used to decrease the body’s natural immune system and prevent or treat GVHD in hematopoietic cell transplant.
-Sirolimus may also be used to prevent rejection of organ transplants.
+Sirolimus is a medicine that suppresses theimmune system (immunosuppressant).
+Sirolimus is also known as rapamycin (Rapamune®).
+It is used to decrease the body’s natural immune system response and prevent or treat GVHD after stem cell transplant.
+Sirolimus may also be given after an organ transplant to prevent the immune system from attacking or rejecting the transplanted organ.

-Patients will have regular blood draws to check blood counts, cholesterol and triglyceride levels, and to monitor kidney and liver function.
-Sirolimus levels in the blood will be monitored, and doses may change based on levels in the blood.
+Your child will have regular blood draws to check blood counts, cholesterol and triglyceride levels, and to monitor kidney and liver function.
+Your care team will also measure sirolimus levels in the blood.
+The dose of sirolimus may change based on levels in the blood.

 tablet and capsule icon